p0ised/Data-science-portfolio/README.md

 ## About Me

 Hello and welcome!
-I am Anthony Ramirez, a Data Scientist and MBA graduate with a strong academic foundation in machine learning, statistics, and data analysis.
-I am passionate about using data to solve real-world problems and gain insights into trending issues.
+I am Anthony Ramirez, a Data Scientist and MBA graduate  I am passionate about using data to solve real-world problems and gain insights into trending issues.

 Through my coursework and research, I have developed expertise in data gathering, cleaning, exploration, modeling, and interpretation.
 I am proficient in programming languages essential for data science, including Python, R, and SQL.
 I also possess strong skills in data visualization, effectively communicating complex data insights through clear and compelling visuals.